capcito/frontend-ws/README.md

 Even thought it's a small scope, think of performance, reusability & testability when writing your code.
 With that said, you don't necessarily need to write test-cases, but ideally written in a way that would allow you to write them later.

-The task should preferably be built using React.
+The task should preferably be built using React & TypeScript (tsx).
-Bonus if you manage to include TypeScript, but that’s not a must-have.
+Bonus if you manage to include your favourite way of styling components, but that’s not a must-have.

 Once done, push your work to eg. GitHub and send the link to us, Timebox ~ 3 hours